-Settlement: Claim $15 if Your Child Used This App (No Receipts)
+Settlement: Claim $15 if Your Child Used TikTok, No Receipts Needed

 If you have kids who used the Tik Tok (or its former name Musically) app when they were under the age of 13, then you may be eligible to file a claim to get paid!
 Because this settlement will send you $10 to $15 directly to your Paypal account.

 What’s this lawsuit about?